-20 Describe the legal basis of the rules governing the privilege.
+20. Describe the legal basis of the rules governing the privilege.
 Are these rules found in a constitution or statute, or in case law?

 The most important rules pertaining to privilege are to be found in statutes.
-First, article 321 of the Swiss Criminal Code punishes the violation of professional secrecy by, among others professionals, attorneys (see question 25).
+First, article 321 of the Swiss Criminal Code punishes the violation of professional secrecy by, among other professionals, attorneys (see question 25).
 Further, the Swiss Criminal Procedure Code, the Federal Act on Criminal Administrative Law and the Swiss Civil Procedure Code contain provisions on the content and limits of the privilege.
-The Federal Act on Administrative Procedure and the Federal Act on Federal Civil Procedure also contain provisions relating to the privilege.
+The Federal Act on Administrative Procedure, the Federal Act on Federal Civil Procedure, the Swiss Civil Code, the Swiss Anti-Money Laundering Act, the Federal Act on Direct Federal Taxation and the Federal Act on Value Added Tax, for example, also contain provisions relating to the privilege.
 Finally, article 13 of the Attorneys Free Movement Act states that attorneys are subject to professional confidentiality regarding all matters entrusted to them by clients (this article only applies to Swiss citizens as well as citizens from the EU and EFTA member states; see question 12).

 In addition, some legal basis relating to attorney-client privilege, albeit indirectly only, can be found in the Swiss Federal Constitution (SFC).
-This is in particular the case of article 13(1) SFC, which affirms the right to privacy in particular regarding mail and telecommunications.
+This is, in particular, the case of article 13(1) SFC, which affirms the right to privacy in particular regarding mail and telecommunications.